Archetype

 Two important details:

-- processor columns are always prefixed as
+- component columns are always prefixed

 componentname__field ArchetypeRuntimeis the script boundary; useworld.as_actor(...)for explicit roles and drop toServiceContaineronly for custom command routing or lower-level lifecycle control